 About Property & Liability Resource Bureau Catastrophe Services

 The need for current and accurate weather and catastrophe information is crucial to the efficient operation of a property claims department.
 The Property & Liability Resource Bureau provides a continual flow of data to its insurer members and Affiliate Members via the Catastrophe Services Department.
-It can be obtained in a variety of formats, including: a readable document, a spreadsheet, geocoded data, readable maps, and viewable charts.
-All information provided is carefully edited by the Catastrophe Services Department, so the data meets the specific needs of PLRB member insurers.
+It can be obtained in a variety of formats including: text, spreadsheets, static maps, as well as GIS data including: shapefiles, KML, and map services.

 The center of PLRB's Catastrophe Services information system is the on-line database accessible through PLRB's Weather/Cats home page.
 This system is updated seven days a week.
-It provides the members with current information on tornado, hail, wind, lightning probability, flood, earthquake, tropical storms and hurricanes, major fires, explosions, hazardous materials events, riots, blackouts, and other occurrences that are likely to cause multiple claims.
+It provides the members with current information on tornado, hail, wind, lightning probability, flood, ice storms, debris flows, earthquake, tropical storms and hurricanes, major fires, explosions, hazardous materials events, riots, and other occurrences that are likely to cause multiple claims.

 Daily Email Alerts

 The Severe Storm & Occurrence Summary (SSOS) is emailed to our member mailing list each morning and provides a list of perils for the 24 hour period through 6AM of the current day.
 Included is a comma-separated values (CSV) file in plain text format for import into a database.
 The Threats Assessment is emailed every weekday and some weekends and details forecasted weather events and ongoing disasters that may affect the insured from the current day to the next several days.
 It includes severe weather, tropical weather, fire weather, heavy snow/icing, precipitation, & flooding.